Lamborghini Huracán: Huracán LP 610-4 Sterrato (2023–2024)

+The production version of the Huracán Sterrato was unveiled at Art Basel in Miami on 30 November 2022.
+It is an all-terrain variant of the Hurácan.
+Changes over other variants include a 1.7-inch higher ground clearance, revamped suspension with greater travel, widened front and rear track, LED lights mounted to the front bumper, additional protective underbody sills, and Bridgestone all-terrain tires.
+In addition, it features a unique Rally mode, which optimizes the suspension and all-wheel drive system for driving on gravel, dirt, and sand.
+In November 2022, Lamborghini confirmed that the Hurácan Sterrato will be the last non-hybrid model to be launched.

+Special versions of the Sterrato are the Alpha, limited to 50 units (2023), and the Sterrato All-Terrain Ad Personam (revealed in April 2024 at the Milan Design Week), which was limited to 12 units in four different finishes: NEVE (snow), SABBIA (sand), BOSCO (green track), and TERRA (gravel).
+All have a matte black look for the roof and rear bonnet, along with the roof rails and cross bars.
+The total production of Sterratos was 1,499 examples.

 Special editions

 Huracán LP 610-4 Polizia (2014)

-The Huracán LP 610-4 Polizia is the official police car variant specifically produced for the Italian State Police, after the one Gallardo used by the Polizia Stradale were destroyed in the course of patrol duty.
+The Huracán LP 610-4 Polizia is the official police car variant specifically produced for the Italian State Police, after one of the two Gallardos used by the Polizia Stradale was destroyed in the course of patrol duty.
 This model sports various features exclusive to the car, such as blue Polizia body colour, white stripes and lettering following the Huracán's dynamic design language, a video system positioned in the centre of the cabin with a camera fitted next to the rear view mirror, a police computer, recording equipment behind the seats, a Proof Video Data System, gun holster, police radio equipment, a Paletta (the traditional hand-held stop sign used to advise motorists and traffic offenders to pull over), a removable screen, a refrigeration system at the luggage compartment in the front of the vehicle (for use in the vehicle's role in transporting organs for transplantation), a defibrillator, and a police beacon with blue LEDs around the base and white LED signals on the front, sides and rear of the light's aluminium shell.

-Huracán LP 610-4 Avio (2016–2017)
+Huracán LP 610-4 Avio (2017)

-Unveiled at the 2016 Geneva Motor Show, the Avio is the first limited edition of the Huracán, bringing new colours, upholstery, exterior decals and interior logos inspired by the Italian fighter jets along with featuring a tricolore cockade in Red, White and Green.
-On the centre console there is a plaque indicating the limited number from 250 examples offered.
+Unveiled at the 2016 Geneva Motor Show as a 2017 model year, the Avio is the first limited edition of the Huracán, bringing new colours, upholstery, exterior decals and interior logos inspired by the Italian fighter jets along with featuring a tricolore cockade in Red, White and Green.
+The Avio is dedicated to the Italian Air Force with the 5 exterior paint choices named after coats of arms from the Italian Air Force Academy: Blu Grifo (pictured), Grigio Falco, Grigio Nibbio, Grigio Vulcano and Verde Turbine.
+A special edition plaque is affixed to the windowsill behind the driver's seat indicating the limited number of 250 examples offered worldwide.